By Nicole M. Hilton, May 9, 2018

 Then something happened I could not have anticipated.

 Our faces were a foot apart, and we stared each other down.
 My fingernails dug into his jacket and I could feel the muscles above his elbow tense up.
 He knew I was serious.
 All the playfulness left his eyes, and all pretense was gone.
 I saw a man in him emerging I hadn’t seen while crossing the parking lot—a man with more wisdom than many lifetimes could offer.
 Suddenly, he grabbed my shirtfront by its neck so quickly that I didn’t have even a split second to react.
 He pulled me upwards so that I was on tiptoe, and close to his face until our noses were almost touching.
-I wasn’t even aware of my body as I got closer and closer.
-His eyes were blue.
+I wasn’t aware of my body as I got closer and closer.
+His eyes were deep blue, with an astonishing bit of light blue bursting from the middle.
 I was so close to him that when I focused on his right eye, it expanded and became my whole world.
 I went from shock as my heart leapt up into my throat, to absolute wonder and awe.
 I saw every shade of blue in the folds of his iris—royal blue like the deep ocean, sapphire blue like cascading cut gems, turquoise blue like stone or blue lightening—and a million other shades which flowed toward me and consumed me.
 His pupil became bigger and bigger, and then…I fell in.

 I fell into what I thought was an inky black hole, but then it became the entire universe.